Art Stevens, Managing Partner, The Stevens Group

 Some things were inherently meant to be “Do-It-Yourself” projects, like repainting your spare bedroom, planting a new bed of hydrangeas, or updating the latest operating system software on your mobile device.
 However, the sale of your PR firm is definitely not one of those things.

-With the recent arrival of 2018, we find that the U.S. economy is strong, business growth is on the upswing, and the financial markets are continuing their unprecedented record-setting pace.
-In fact, as I write this, the bellwether Dow Jones Industrial Average has climbed above the 25,000 level for the first time in its 121-year history.
+With the arrival of 2021, we find that the U.S. economy thought tarred and feathered during the pandemic of 2020, is ready to grow again and the financial markets are continuing their unprecedented record-setting pace.
+In fact, as I write this, the bellwether Dow Jones Industrial Average has climbed above the 31,000 level for the first time in its 123-year history.
 All signs are pointing to a record year for merger & acquisition activity – including within the public relations industry.

 With new buyers constantly emerging, potential sellers of PR firms should be especially sensitive right now to what they don’t know about acquisition protocol.
 Understanding the many twists and turns of the negotiation process is an essential prerequisite to a successful transaction, and a rash decision to “go it alone” can result in costly mishaps.
 Just as many major world seaports require all merchant ships to have a local harbor pilot at the helm for added safety, having a qualified, trusted advisor on board during the sale of your PR firm can truly help to avoid many potential disasters.